ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/current/README.md

 The previous version of this {@link guide/dev/integration/react/deprecated/README library} provided `CKEditor` component with an interface almost identical to the current one.

-Most notable difference is that `data` prop was replaced by `initData` prop.
+The most notable difference is that `data` prop was replaced by `initData` prop.
 Previously, passing a new value of `data` prop would trigger a call to `editor.setData` under the hood.
-In newer versions data can be set only once, during editor instantiation (hence `initData`).
-The rationale behind this change is that `data` prop created false illusion of being the only source of truth for editor's data while in fact the editor's state is most of the time controlled by the editor itself.
+In newer versions, data can be set only once, during editor instantiation (hence `initData`).
+The rationale behind this change is that `data` prop created false illusion of being the only source of truth for the editor's data while in fact, the editor's state is most of the time controlled by the editor itself.

 In order to change editor's data with the new version of the `CKEditor` component, use `editor.setData` imperatively within an event handler.
 On a side note, remember that any advanced use-case can be achieved with `useCKEditor` hook as it gives you access to current `editor` instance within main body of `render` function.